-()
+(Rs. in

 Particulars As at 31st March, 2020 As at 31st March, 2019

-Contract asset at the Beginning of the year 190
+Contract asset at the Beginning of the year 2

-Contract asset at the end of the year
+Contract asset at the end of the year -

-Net increase/decrease
+Net increase/decrease -

 (iii Contract liabilities relating to construction contracts are balances due to customers, these arise when a particular milestone payment exceeds the revenue recognised to date under the input method and advance received in long term construction contracts.
-The amount of Advance received gets adjusted over the construction period as and when invoicing is made to the customer.
+The amount of Advance received gets adjusted over the construction period as and when invoicing is made to the customer

-(Rs. in crore Particulars As at 31st March, 2020 As at 31st March, 2019 Contract liabilities at the beginning of the year Contract liabilities at the end of the year 12 Net increase/decrease 1()
+(Rs. in crore

+Particulars As at 31st March, 2020 As at 31st March, 2019

+Contract liabilities at the beginning of the year 90

+Contract liabilities at the end of the year

+Not increased deceases